 Manuscripts must have an important biological dimension reporting effects at the cellular, tissue or organismic levels.
 Mechanotransduction papers with musculoskeletal cells will be entertained.
 Papers focussing purely on material properties or biomechanics properties (alone or combined, without a strong biological dimension)will not be entertained.
-In vitro cytocompatibilty studies should use primary cells or more than one cell line and provide more than just simple descriptions of cell viability, spreading, proliferation, mineralisation etc. Major improvements in in vitro or in vivo models are considered.
+In vitro cytocompatibilty studies should use primary cells or more than one cell line and provide more than just simple descriptions of cell viability, spreading, proliferation, mineralisation etc. Major improvements with in vitro, ex vivo or in vivo models may be considered.

 of manuscripts on effects of surfaces, coatings, additives etc.